INRIA/scikit-learn-mooc/slides/overfit.md

 ???

-After a while, we reach diminishing returns: the test and the train error are no longer changing: more data does no bring any benefits.
+After a while, we reach diminishing returns: the test and the train error are no longer changing: more data does not bring any benefits.

 --